We lay sod in Walnut Creek, San Ramon, Danville, and throughout Contra Costa

 First, our installer will come to your home and take careful measurements of the area you’d like to install your sod.
 We’ll include any costs or estimates that involve removing material as well, such as old grass or trees.

 Then, we’ll take a soil test.
 This is an important step to ensure that you get the sod that fits your environment.
 Generally, soil can be amended to allow any sod to thrive.
 Grass usually loves soil that is slightly acidic and is loamy, meaning there’s lots of organic matter.

-If you soil requires any amendments, like humus, peat or other additives, we’ll measure and apply them appropriately.
-Then we’ll take care of the most important part - leveling and tilling!
+If your soil requires any additions, such as peat humus, we’ll measure and apply them appropriately.
+Then we’ll take care of the most important part – leveling and tilling.

-People often think of sod as a carpet that goes on top of your ground, but it is not.
+People often think of sod as a carpet that goes on top of your ground, but that’s far from the truth.
 It is a living plant that is, with all hope, going to extend its roots down into the ground that you’ve prepared for it.
 If that ground is too hard and not appropriately prepared, it can die, ruining your investment.

-We’ll go through your yard and till up about two inches of soil, adding in anything necessary as we go.
+We’ll go through your yard and till up about two inches of soil, adding in any necessary fertilizer as we go.
 Then we’ll ensure everything is level.

 Laying the sod

 Finally, after all of that prep work, we’ll lay out the sod.
 We’ll start with a straight edge, working in rows, and make our way to the center.
 Then we’ll go back and cut any areas out that need to be shaped differently.
 We’ll close by rolling it out using a lawn roller and brushing in some topsoil.